-In our opinion, such financial statements present fairly, in all material respects, the financial position of the Trust as of September 30, 2007 and 2006, and the results of its operations and its cash flows for the two years ended September 30, 2007 and 2006 and the period November 12, 2004 (date of inception) to September 30, 2005, in conformity with accounting principles generally accepted in the United States of America.
+In our opinion, such financial statements present fairly, in all material respects, the financial position of the Trust as of September 30, 2008 and 2007, and the results of its operations and its cash flows for each of the three years in the period ended September 30, 2008, in conformity with accounting principles generally accepted in the United States of America.

-We have also audited, in accordance with the standards of the Public Company Accounting Oversight Board (United States), the Trust's internal control over financial reporting as of September 30, 2007, based on the criteria established in Internal Control-Integrated Framework issued by the Committee of Sponsoring Organizations of the Treadway Commission and our report dated November 19, 2007 expressed an unqualified opinion on the Trust's internal control over financial reporting.
+We have also audited, in accordance with the standards of the Public Company Accounting Oversight Board (United States), the Trust's internal control over financial reporting as of September 30, 2008, based on the criteria established in Internal Control-Integrated Framework issued by the Committee of Sponsoring Organizations of the Treadway Commission and our report dated November 21, 2008 expressed an unqualified opinion on the Trust's internal control over financial reporting.